covalenthq/covalent-docs/content/en/docs/network/network-operators/block-specimen-onboarding.md

 ```
 {{%/ code-blocks %}}

-Start redis-cli in a separate terminal so you can see the encoded bsps as they are fed into redis streams.
+Start redis-cli in a separate terminal so you can see the encoded block specimens as they are fed into redis streams.

 {{% code-blocks %}}
 ```json